DreamPack-Software/FreeDOS/README.md

 > 💡 **Note:** You may see some older or newer Laptops or newer SSD/HDD for PC builds with “No OS installed.”
 In reality, they sometimes come with **FreeDOS pre-installed** as a placeholder operating system!

 It's not 32-Bit or 64-Bit.
 It's 16-Bit!
+You can restart  or shutdown by typing "reboot" or "shutdown" and that's it!

 ## Includes
 - Command-line interface (DOS shell)